srlinuxeurope/DCFPartnerHackathon/docs/nos/srlinux/advanced/32-inventory-ndk-app.md

     elevation 32
 ```

 Congratulations!
 You have modified and deployed your own version of an NDK app!
-You are now a certified SR Linux coder 😎
+You are now a certified SR Linux coder! 😎

 Don't forget to update the version number to a victorious `1.0.0`!